openconfig/attestz/README.md

 1. On completion of Bootz workflow, device obtains all necessary credentials and configurations to start serving TPM enrollment gRPC API endpoints.
 2. On completion of Bootz, EnrollZ service is notified to enroll a TPM on a specific control card and calls the device's `GetIakCert` API to get back an IAK cert.
+   - During initial bootstrapping, an active control card must use its IDevID cert for securing TLS connection.
+Once the device is provisioned with switch-owner-issued prod TLS cert, the device must always use that cert for all subsequent enrollz RPCs (such as `RotateOIakCert`).
-   - *Note: primary/active control card is also responsible for all RPCs directed to the secondary/standby control card.
-The mechanism of internal communication between the two control cards depends on the switch vendor and is out of scope of this doc.*
+   - Primary/active control card is also responsible for all RPCs directed to the secondary/standby control card.
+The mechanism of internal communication between the two control cards depends on the switch vendor and is out of scope of this doc.
-3. EnrollZ service uses the trust bundle/anchor obtained (in advance) from the switch vendor to verify signature over the IAK cert.
+3. EnrollZ service uses the trust bundle/anchor obtained (in advance) from the switch vendor to verify signature over the IAK and IDevID certs, and ensure that the control card serial number in oIAK cert and oIDevID cert is the same.
    - *Note: EnrollZ service must have access to the up-to-date switch vendor trust bundle/anchor needed to verify the signature over the IAK certificate.
 The mechanics of this workflow are out of scope of this doc, but the trust bundle could be retrieved from a trusted vendor portal on a scheduled basis.*
 4. EnrollZ service ensures that device identity fields in IAK cert match its expectations.
 5. EnrollZ service asks switch owner CA to issue an oIAK cert based on the IAK pub key and device identity fields.